Mercury Meta One

-The Mercury Meta One is a concept car that was created by Mercury.
+The Mercury Meta One was a concept car that was created by Mercury.
 A four-door crossover sport-utility vehicle, the Meta One made its debut at the 2005 North American International Auto Show in Detroit, Michigan.
-The Meta One is notable for being the first concept vehicle designed with a PZEV diesel-hybrid powertrain.
+The Meta One was notable for being the first concept vehicle designed with a PZEV diesel-hybrid powertrain.

 Design

 Loosely based upon the body of the production Ford Freestyle, the Mercury Meta One was a luxury crossover SUV with four seats.
 Serving as a testbed for in-vehicle technology, the Meta One featured an always-on Wi-Fi connection; along with the ability to connect handheld devices and the built in Sirius Satellite Radio, it also allowed the on-board navigation system to deliver real-time updates for traffic and route conditions.
 Instead of a traditional instrument panel, the vehicle featured multiple computer displays that were reconfigurable to fit driver needs.
 A special design for the smart key allowed it to double as a PDA, allowing it to also store emergency contacts.

 In collaboration with Volvo, the Mercury Meta One was designed with a number of safety technologies unseen on a production Ford Motor Company vehicle.
 These included lane departure control and collision mitigation by pre-charging the brakes if an on-board camera and radar sensor senses the likelihood of an accident.